-Item Description Card Reader SD / MMC The card reader allows you to use the following digital storage cards: MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC (up to UHS-II) Push the card into the slot and it will appear as a removable device.
-DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-DisplayPort 1.2 The DisplayPort is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
-Note When you enable a display only connection for the Thunderbolt port (in the BIOS) then one of the DisplayPorts will be turned off (see page A - 5).
+Item Description Line-In Jack The Line-In jack allows you to play audio sources through the computer's speakers.
+Note the audio input through Line-in will default to the mute setting.
+To set up your audio sources to puthrough the Line-in jack go to the Sound control panel and make sure the Mute box is checked.
+Line-Out Jack The Line-Out jack allows you to play audio sources through external speakers.
+Note that the Headphone-Out & S/PDIF-Out Jack is preferable for a headset, and the Line-Out Jack is a raw audio signal ideal for use with powered speakers or a stereo system.
+Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
+Mini DisplayPort 1.3 The Mini DisplayPort is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
+There are two Mini DisplayPorts on this computer.
+Note When you enable a display only connection for the Thunderbolt port (in the BIOS) then one of the DisplayPorts will be turned off (see page A - 5) .
 DisplayPort Cables When using cables connected to the Display Port, try to make sure that the cables are not bent excessively, as bending the cables may cause signal problems.